rubin55/well-frameworks/README.md

 So what will we build?
 Let's describe that in one paragraph:

-*We'll build a self-contained executable that runs a HTTP server which serves a basic-auth supporting REST interface which implements GET and POST for the retrieval and modification of a list of humans, which are persisted in some way or the other.*
+*We'll build a self-contained executable that runs an HTTPS server which serves a basic-auth supporting REST interface which implements GET and POST for the retrieval and modification of a list of humans, which are persisted in some way or the other.*

 So basically, we want to be able to:

- * `GET http://localhost:8080/humans` (returns a list of humans)
+ * `GET https://localhost:8080/humans` (returns a list of humans)
- * `GET http://localhost:8080/humans/rubin` (returns a specific human)
+ * `GET https://localhost:8080/humans/rubin` (returns a specific human)
- * `POST http://localhost:8080/humans/freek` (modify or create a human)
+ * `POST https://localhost:8080/humans/freek` (modify or create a human)

 The implementer (now just [me](https://github.com/rubin55/) but mayhaps more contributors some day?) creates a directory within this project with a